ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-v4-step01.md

 ## Conclusion

 Congratulations on creating your `@ionic/angular` application.
-Next we will have to add some Cordova platforms so we can run the application on devices.
+Next we will explore unit tests and discuss how they can help us in our development lifecycle.